asharirfan/local-wpcli/ReadMe.md

 A CLI to configure WP-CLI with the locally hosted websites of [Local by Flywheel](https://local.getflywheel.com/).

-> The CLI now works with Local Lightning as well 🎉
+> The CLI now works with Local Lightning! 🎉

 ## 🚀 Getting Started!